skoolkid/skoolkit/_sources/extending.txt

 Skool macros
 ------------
 Another way to add a custom method is to implement it as a skool macro.
+The main differences between a skool macro and a ``#CALL`` method are:

+* a ``#CALL`` macro's parameters are automatically evaluated and passed to the ``#CALL`` method; a skool macro's parameters must be parsed and evaluated manually (typically by using one or more of the :ref:`macro-parsing utility functions <ext-MacroParsing>`)
-This is more complicated than adding a ``#CALL`` method, because the skool macro's parameters have to be parsed manually.
-However, skool macros are more flexible than ``#CALL`` methods, because optional parameters omitted at any position can be assigned their default values; in a ``#CALL`` method, only the optional arguments at the end will be assigned their default values if omitted, whereas any others will be set to `None`.
+* every optional parameter in a skool macro can be assigned a default value if omitted; in a ``#CALL`` method, only the optional arguments at the end can be assigned default values if omitted, whereas any others are set to `None`
+* numeric parameters in a ``#CALL`` macro are automatically converted to numbers before being passed to the ``#CALL`` method; no automatic conversion is done on the parameters of a skool macro

+In summary: a ``#CALL`` method is generally simpler to implement than a skool macro, but skool macros are more flexible.

-Implementing a skool macro is done by simply adding a method named `expand_macroname` to the HtmlWriter or AsmWriter subclass in the extension module.
+Implementing a skool macro is done by adding a method named `expand_macroname` to the HtmlWriter or AsmWriter subclass in the extension module.
 So, to implement a ``#SPRITE`` or ``#TIMESTAMP`` macro, we would add a method named `expand_sprite` or `expand_timestamp`.

 A skool macro method must accept either two or three parameters, depending on whether it is implemented on a subclass of AsmWriter or HtmlWriter: